top.jpg

 4. Trim away all damaged or deteriorating roots.
 Healthy roots are flesh colored and plump.
 Cut away everything else.
 Be aggressive!

-The left side of this photo shows what's left of the roots after trimming.
+The left side of this photo shows the good roots after trimming.
 The discarded roots are on the right.
 Sometimes it's necessary to remove almost everything!

 5. Wash remaining roots thoroughly, removing all potting materials.
 This should be pretty easy after all the old roots have been trimmed away.